nchudleigh/homerow/README.md

 1. Press `?` for Tutor to follow the focused UI element
 2. Hover your cursor over the UI element

+### Disable Search for ergonomics

+When search is disabled in Preferences, labels for all UI elements are always shown, and label-text can be typed without holding `Shift`.
+You can click more ergonomically by pressing `Space` instead of `Return`.

+Made for those who ❤️ Vimium and Vimperator.

 ### Controls

 | Action  | Binding(s) |